The transaction layer of CockroachDB's architecture implements support for ACID transactions by coordinating concurrent operations.

 Cleanup (asynchronous phase 3)

-After the transaction has been resolved, all of the write intents should resolved.
-To do this, the coordinating node––which kept a track of all of the keys it wrote––reaches out to the values and either:
+After the transaction has been committed, it should be marked as such, and all of the write intents should be resolved.
+To do this, the coordinating node––which kept a track of all of the keys it wrote––reaches out and:

-- Resolves their write intents to MVCC values by removing the element that points it to the transaction record.
+- Resolves the transaction's write intents to MVCC values by removing the element that points it to the transaction record.

 - Deletes the write intents.